 Commission members will develop prevention, outreach and training strategies that will increase domestic violence awareness, connect survivors to Harbor House services, and, ultimately, reduce violence in our communities.
 At meetings, members will also receive brief, domestic violence training on various topics to empower them in their work.

-Anyone interested in getting to work to address the domestic violence epidemic in Kankakee and Iroquois Counties.
-Teens can also join to develop strategies to address dating violence.
-(Members will not be required to complete 40-hour domestic violence training.)
+This is for anyone interested in getting to work to address the domestic violence epidemic in Kankakee and Iroquois Counties.

 The Commission meets monthly on the third Thursday of every month.
 Register at the link below to attend the next meeting!